gh-aam/color-scheme-viewer/README.md

    cd color-scheme-viewer
    ```
 3. Open `index.html` in your favorite browser.

+## Usage
+This project is a static site and can be hosted on any web server.
+Simply upload the files to your server or use a static site hosting service like `GitHub Pages`, `Netlify`, or `Vercel`.

+## Technologies Used
+- **HTML**: To make the structure of the page.
+- **Vanilla CSS**: To style the page.
+- **Vanilla JavaScript**: To add interactivity. `JavaScript` interactively fetches the essential data, creates `HTML DOM`, and displays the data in a structured way.

+## Purpose
+This project was developed for learning purpose.
+It's not a production ready project.
+I developed it using `Vanilla JavaScript` to solidify my understanding, you can do so.

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute: